MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 *Figure 6 – When mapping is complete, you’re ready to go*

- **Note:** When a floor plan is in a draft state it's building for which floor plans or mapping is incomplete.
+ **Note:** When a floor plan is in a draft state, it is incomplete.
 A draft lets stakeholders coordinate in uploading and creating floor plans.
-It also allows your to upload floor plans in stages.
+It also allows you to upload floor plans in stages.

-10. In the Floor plans tab on the Microsoft Search home page, the published or saved draft floor plans are listed under Published or Draft. **COMMENT 8: THIS ISN'T A STEP AND REALLY DOESN'T FIT HERE**

 ## Edit floor plan